329th CBRN Company & Miami-Dade Fire Department Integrated Training

-Field interviews with multiple subject matter experts during the integrated training event between the 329th CBRN Company from Orlando, Fla. and the Miami-Dade Fire Department held at the Miami-Dade Fire Training Center and the Port of Miami, in Miami Fla.
-Feb.
+Broadcast package of the integrated training event between the 329th CBRN Company from Orlando, Fla. and the Miami-Dade Fire Department held at the Port of Miami, Feb.
 18, 2017.
-The two day event that was led by Army North, and validated by U.S. Northern Command and brought civilian and military personnel together train on joint standards of practice and build relationships through the increased capabilities.
+The two day training event was led by Army North, and validated by U.S. Northern Command and brought civilian and military personnel together train on joint standards of practice and build relationships through the increased capabilities.

 |Date Taken: